AE Legal

 Right not to be subject to automated individual decision-making

-Under certain circumstances, data subjects have the right not to be subject to a decision based solely on automated processing of data (including profiling), which produces legal effects or similarly significant effects for the data subject (Article 22 GDPR).
+Under certain circumstances, data subjects have the right not to be subject to a decision based solely on automated processing of data (including profiling), which produces legal effects or similarly significant effects for the data subject (Article 22 of the GDPR).

 This is a summary only and there are some qualifications and limitations to these rights which may be relevant.